Teen arrested for drink driving after accident at Teck Whye Avenue

 Several other passers-by also heard the screeching noises, which lasted several seconds, he added.

 ST understands that the teenager, who does not have a driving licence, was alone in the car when the accident occurred.
-He did not suffer any injuries in the accident.
+He did not suffer any injuries.

 Mr Raj sent a video to Stomp on Wednesday which showed the car on the grass next to Teck Whye Avenue.